gburca/VirtMus/ICEpdf/README.txt

-- The icepdf directory comes from the ICDpdf-x.x.x-src.zip package.
+- The icepdf directory comes from the ICEpdf-x.x.x-src.zip package.
 All other directories and files are created by NetBeans.
 When upgrading to a new version, only the icepdf directory needs to be erased and replaed with the new upstream source code.